ALL ABOUT THE MUSICAL

 Character's Ethnicity: Any

 Speller #7.
 Marcy is the most feared and practiced competitor in the bee.
 She made it all the way to ninth place in Nationals last year and is back to win again.
+She is an overachiever to put it mildly, and comes from a family where excellence is expected and so simply produced.
+Marcy has never been given another option.
+Her many talents include piano, dance, martial arts, baton twirling, and/or whatever special gifts you have.
 She speaks six languages, is a member of all-American hockey, a championship rugby player, plays Chopin and Mozart on multiple instruments, sleeps only three hours a night, hides in the bathroom cabinet, and is getting very tired of always winning.
-She does not recognize her own lack of humor.
-She is incredibly intense.
-She is the poster child for the Over-Achieving Asian, and attends a Catholic school called "Our Lady of Intermittent Sorrows."
-She is also not allowed to cry.
+She is not allowed to cry.
+She is incredibly intense and does not recognize her own lack of humor.
+Marcy attends a Catholic school called "Our Lady of Intermittent Sorrows."
+She assumes God also expects perfection from her.

 Skills: We would prefer an actress with unique talents (i.e. playing piano, twirling batons, juggling, gymnastics) but are open to all interpretations.